 I wrote the poem below in 2002 and added it to my Web site, along with a description of its origin.
-I posted it on my blog last year and have decided to make this an annual tradition.
-WARNING: This is not the most romantic of Christmas poems.
+I’ve posted it occasionally at this time of year.
+Merry Christmas to all, in spite of everything.

 It’s Beginning to Look a Lot Like Christmas